Ève Gascon

+Ève Gascon (born May 9, 2003) is a Canadian college ice hockey player who is a goaltender for the University of Minnesota Duluth of the National Collegiate Athletic Association (NCAA).

 Playing career

+Youth and junior

 Throughout her youth, Gascon played exclusively on boys' teams.
 She initially played as a forward but moved to goal at the suggestion of a coach, who felt she could excel in the position.
 During 2016 to 2018, she played for the Basses-Laurentides Conquérants in the Quebec bantam AAA league.
 In 2018, she was invited to training camp for the Phénix du Collège Esther-Blondin in the Ligue de hockey midget AAA du Québec.
 After posting the best statistics of all goaltenders attending the camp, she was selected to the team and became the first girl to play full-time in the boys' AAA midget league in Québec.